c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 written 04-21-2021

+# update 06-30-2024 on            OT of quantum computers operating without breaking the internet

 as a possible "internet home drive" that would allow for quantum computers to operate safely without breaking the entire world wide network

 https://www.microsoft.com/en-us/research/project/dna-storage/